 Differences between dog carriers, dog crates, and dog cages?

 Dog carriers are just for transporting dogs from point A to point B whereas you can absolutely leave your dog in its crate or cage while you are away for a bit as it is much more spacious.

 A carrier is more of a lightweight soft bag that is ideal for short journeys, smaller dog breeders, and puppies.
 Dog carriers tend to be more about the look and feel where dog crates and cages are more functional though much less stylish.

 Dog crates and cages themselves include different categories that are defined below.
-Generally, dog crates are the best option for dog owners and dog breeders who want a solid travel dog house, especially for frequent travelling (car, trains and plane journeys!)
+Generally, dog crates are the best option for dog owners and dog breeders who want a solid travel dog house, especially for frequent traveling (car, trains and plane journeys!)

 Price-wise, there is no rule.
-Carriers, cages and crates come in so many variations that you can find some cheap products and luxurious ones with astronomical prices.
-You really need to find the right balance between quality, usability, look and price.
+Carriers, cages, and crates come in so many variations that you can find some cheap products and luxurious ones with astronomical prices.
+You really need to find the right balance between quality, usability, look, and price.
 We have selected the best items in each category below, these are sure choices!

 Sturdy, robust and stable, dog crates are definitely what you should look at if you want your dog to have a solid travel dog house that will last.

 Offering a feeling of security, metal dog cages and crates are considered as a safe den by dogs and they actually enjoy being in there as long as you never associate these with punishments or bad experiences.
 Because of the wired sides, you still have the opportunity to touch your dog and give treats to soothe the dog’s anxiety.

 They are your ideal choice if you are planning to attend dog shows and dog events as it will make your dog feel safe and secure while both of you are away from home.
 The ventilation is ideal as the wired sides allow unobstructed air circulation.